Content

 Cash flow statement

-Cash and cash equivalents form the basis for the presentation of the cash flow statement.
+«Cash and cash equivalents» form the basis for the presentation of the cash flow statement.
 The cash flow from operating activities is calculated using the indirect method.

 Revenue recognition

-The activities defined in the Ordinance on the Establishment of a Hydropower Reserve (WResV) are intermediary transactions in accordance with the accounting regulations, which is why only the value of the services provided by the company itself is reported in the power reserve segment.
+The activities defined in the Ordinance on the Establishment of a Hydropower Reserve (WResO) are intermediary transactions in accordance with the accounting regulations, which is why only the value of the services provided by the company itself is reported in the power reserve segment.

-Activities according to StromVG/WResV
+Activities according to ESA/WResO

 Volume- and tariff-related timing differences (surpluses and deficits)

 According to Art.
-14 of the Electricity Supply Act (StromVG), grid usage costs must be allocated to users on a user-pays basis.
+14 of the Electricity Supply Act (ESA), grid usage costs must be allocated to users on a user-pays basis.
 The tariffs for a financial year are determined based on planned costs.
 Due to price and volume deviations, actual expenses and income vary from the tariff calculation on both the revenue and procurement side.
 This results in surpluses or deficits, i.e. the tariff revenues from a financial year are higher or lower than the actual expenses incurred during the same period.
 These volume- and tariff-related timing differences are transferred to the balance sheet and taken into account in cost and revenue calculations for future tariff periods.
 The expected reduction in volume- and tariff-related timing differences within twelve months of the balance sheet date is recognised as short-term surpluses or deficits in the balance sheet.

-EBIT regulated under StromVG
+EBIT regulated under ESA

-Earnings before interest and taxes (EBIT) from activities related to the Electricity Supply Act (StromVG) are defined in Article 13 of the Electricity Supply Ordinance (StromVV) and are equivalent to the interest applied to the invested operating assets with the weighted average cost of capital rate for the current year under review (= WACCt+0) and the interest applied to the volume and tariff-related timing differences with the weighted average cost of capital rate of WACCt+2 plus income taxes.
-Invested operating assets consist of net current assets calculated on a monthly basis as well as the property, plant and equipment and intangible assets as at the end of the financial year.
+Invested operating assets consist of net current assets calculated on a monthly basis, as well as the property, plant and equipment and intangible assets as at the end of the financial year.
 The weighted average cost of capital rate is based on the current international practice of the capital cost concept with reference to the Capital Asset Pricing Model (CAPM).
 Besides considering the findings of financial market theory, the regulatory framework conditions in Switzerland and the current situation in the money and capital market are also taken into account.
-The official weighted average cost of capital rates based on this method of calculation are 3.83% for 2023 (WACCt +0) and 3.98% for 2025 (WACCt+2).
+The weighted average cost of capital rate for 2024 (WACCt+0) determined by the authorities on the basis of this calculation method is 4.13%, and the borrowing cost ratet+0 included in WACCt+0 is 2.25%.
+The weighted average cost of capital rate for 2026 (WACCt+2) applicable for the 2024 financial year is 3.43%, and the borrowing cost ratet+2 included in WACCt+2 is 2.0%.

-EBIT according to WResV
+EBIT according to WResO

 Chargeability of operating and capital costs

 ElCom has the right to verify ex post the chargeability of Swissgrid’s operating and capital costs for tariff-setting purposes.
-In case of an ex post cost adjustment, an appeal can be lodged with the Federal Administrative Court with the possibility of appeal to the Federal Supreme Court.
+In case of an ex post cost adjustment, an appeal can be lodged with the Federal Administrative Court with an ultimate possibility of appeal to the Federal Supreme Court.
 A cost adjustment impacting Swissgrid’s operating result is applied whenever no appeal is lodged, or whenever an appeal’s prospects for success are judged to be less than 50% on the basis of a reappraisal, or whenever a legally binding ruling is issued.

 Property, plant and equipment

 Property, plant and equipment are recognised at the cost of acquisition or production less accumulated amortisation and any impairment losses.
 Significant spare parts which are likely to be used for a longer period and whose use only takes place in connection with a non-current asset item are recognised in non-current assets and depreciated over the remaining useful life of the relevant asset.
-Depreciation/amortisation is calculated using the straight-line method on the basis of the estimated useful technical and economic service life.
-The service life is determined as follows:

 • Lines: 15 to 60 years